Message Analyzer Feature Summary

 A Truncated Parsing check box is also included in the Files tab configuration to indicate when truncated messages exist in files from which you are retrieving data, at which time Message Analyzer switches to a pared-down truncation parser set.
 You have the option to unselect this check box or to select it manually if Message Analyzer did not automatically detect truncated messages.

 To learn more about starting a new Data Retrieval Session, see Starting a Message Analyzer Session.

 If you intend to retrieve messages that are encrypted with the Transport Layer Security (TLS) or Secure Sockets Layer (SSL) security protocols, for example, HTTPS and Remote Desktop Protocol (RDP) messages, you have the option to enable the Data Retrieval Session for Decryption so that you can view the decrypted data along with decryption session statistics.
-For more information, see Using the Decryption Feature for TLS, SSL, and RDP.
+For more information, see Decrypting TLS and SSL Encrypted Data.

 In addition, the Files tab configuration provides you with the capability to retrieve data from textual log files and to select from a list of configuration files that support log file parsing.
 The Truncated Parsing, Decryption, and text log parsing features are described in Configuring a Data Retrieval Session.

 Azure Table — opens the New Session dialog to a configuration interface that enables you to specify an Account Name, Account Key, and Table Name, from which you can load Azure event log data into Message Analyzer.